-Voice acting is included in the entire series, but I played with the speech turned off, partially because I wanted the old-school experience of having to read the dialogue but also because the voice acting left something to be desired.
-The somewhat flat voice acting is actually my only real complaint about the entire series, but it’s a non-issue since the option to turn it off is easily accessible.
+Voice acting is included in the entire series, but I played with the speech turned off, partially because I wanted the old-school experience of having to read the dialogue but also because the voicework left something to be desired.
+It’s not terrible, just somewhat flat, but it’s also a non-issue since the option to turn it off is easily accessible.

-I highly recommend The Blackwell Bundle for those who don’t mind a more casual gaming experience and are looking for an engaging story.
-Even if point-and-click adventures usually bore you, you might want to pick this one up anyway just for the story.
+I highly recommend The Blackwell Bundle for old school adventure fans, those who don’t mind a more casual gaming experience, or anyone who’s simply looking for an engaging story.
 The Blackwell Bundle is the equivalent of curling up with a good book and a cup of coffee on a rainy day.